 - reinvent themselves.

-While landing permanent jobs is getting harder, it is concurrently getting much easier for people to find part-time work.
+While landing permanent jobs is getting harder, it is concurrently getting much easier for people to find part-time professional work.
 With dozens of sites dedicated to offering ways to monetise your knowledge and skills, you can easily find potential clients who are currently looking for the skills you offer.
-Within under an hour you can create a professional looking profile on a site like Upwork or Yuno Juno and start pitching for work.
+Within under an hour you can create a professional looking profile on a site like Upwork, Yuno Juno, Nurole or GLG and start pitching for work.

-With this level of disillusionment with traditional work, it should not be a surprise that people want a more rewarding career where they make the decisions about what they work on.
+With this level of disillusionment with traditional work, it should not be a surprise that people want a more rewarding career where they make the decisions about what they work on, when they work and who they work with.

 In uncertain times with industries being reinvented everywhere, portfolio careers give professionals much better financial security.
 If you lose one client you may be slightly worse off, but you haven’t lost your entire income.